jusgermann/opposition_calculator/README.md

-**THIS PROGRAM IS NOT COMPLETE.** It still a side project used for my own research.
+**THIS PROGRAM IS NOT COMPLETE.** It is a side project used for my own research.
 There are many bugs and it poorly handles crashes.
 I Hope to make this an executable project at some time but I do not currently have the time to fix this properly.